feelinsly/time-series-to-video/README.md

 # Source of example and code
-Author: Jianqiao ZHU, Hao ZHONG.
-Contributor: Xiao Ge
+The code is writtend by Jianqiao Zhu and Hao Zhong, contributed by Xiao Ge.

 The code was built for data analysis in this paper: